tehviking/brick_pi_ruby/README.md

 require 'brick_pi'

 # Create a bot with a motor on port A
-bot = BrickPi.create do |bot|
+class HelloBot < BrickPi::Bot
-  bot.motor :port_A
+  motor :port_A

+  # Declare a property to adjust speed at any time
+  property :motor_speed do |value|
+    # This `motor :port_A` to `@motor_A` mapping is yucky, sorry bout that
+    @motor_A.spin value
   end
+end

 # Get this party started
+bot = HelloBot.new
+bot.motor_speed = 80
-bot.start do
+bot.start
-  schedule do
-    # Set the speed for a motor, on a scale of 0 - 100
-    bot.motor_A.spin 50

-    # Run the motor for 1 second
+sleep 2
+bot.motor_speed - -80
-    sleep 1
+sleep 2

-    # Stop a single motor
-    bot.motor_A.stop
-  end
-end
+bot.stop
 ```

-Once your bot is started, you can change the speed or direction of the motors at any time with the `Motor#spin` method.
+Once your bot is started, you can change the speed or direction of the motors at any time.

-Here's a really yucky script I hacked together to let you drive a 2-tracked vehicle with an iCade 8-Bitty (which is basically a bluetooth keyboard that looks like an NES controller).
+Here's a custom bot class and quick script to let you drive a 2-tracked vehicle with an iCade 8-Bitty (which is basically a bluetooth keyboard that looks like an NES controller).

 It requires the Highline gem, so on the BrickPi you'll need to run `gem install highline`.